liamondrop/vehicle-detection/WRITEUP.md

 ### Dataset

-For this project, I used a dataset labeled with vehicle and non-vehicle examples to train my classifier.
+For this project, I used a labeled dataset with 8,792 "vehicle" and 8,968 "non-vehicle" examples to train my classifier.
 These images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).

 ### Preparing the Data